KananEisley/transparency-community/README.md

-# Transparency Platform Community
+# Transparency Community

-Welcome to the official community repository for the **Transparency Platform** - a powerful desktop application for accessing and analyzing government data sources including Federal Election Commission (FEC) records, with plans for additional APIs.
+Welcome to the official community repository for **Transparency** - a powerful desktop application for accessing and analyzing government data sources including Federal Election Commission (FEC) records, with plans for additional APIs.

 ## 🌟 About This Repository